Don’t tell Rick Stein, but we think that Brixham has started becoming a bit of a foodie destination on the quiet over the last few years.

 If you are looking for a restaurant guide, or recommendations as to the best places to eat and drink in Brixham then the following list is by no means exhaustive, but it does cover most of our favourite eating and drinking places in the town!

-Rockfish – at end of harbour is probably top of the list, with fabulous fish and great views over the port so you can see tomorrows meal being unloaded as you eat.
+Rockfish – at end of harbour (and visible from our windows!) has to be near the top of any list, with fabulous fish and great views over the port so you can see tomorrows meal being unloaded as you eat.
 They also have a good take-away chippie, and (now) a fishmongers.

 Simply Fish has (we think) the best take-away fish and chips in town, and a proper sit-down restaurant with a mostly fish-based menu.
 It’s our preferred takeaway , the restaurant just does walk-ups.
 As well as the usuals, their monkfish and prawn curry is great, and their curry sauce is our go-to ‘side’.